 The Brighton Dam went into service in 1944 with the primary purpose of providing source drinking water for WSSC Water customers.
 Located on Brighton Dam Road, Brookeville, it spans the Patuxent River between Montgomery and Howard counties creating the Triadelphia Reservoir.
 The Brighton Dam has 13 tainter gates.
 Its reservoir capacity is approximately 6.3 billion gallons which are released into the Patuxent River, captured by T. Howard Duckett Reservoir and then sent to the Patuxent Water Filtration Plant for treatment.

 T. Howard Duckett Dam went into service in 1954 with the purpose of providing source drinking water for WSSC Water customers.
 Spanning the Patuxent River between Prince George’s and Howard counties, T. Howard Duckett Dam creates the T. Howard Duckett Reservoir.
 It is 13 miles downstream of the Brighton Dam and has seven tainter gates.

 Located just off I-95 north of the Capital Beltway, it is clearly visible to travelers.
-The reservoir holds approximately 5.7 billion gallons of source drinking water that is carried via the underground pipe to WSSC’s Patuxent Water Filtration Plant for treatment.
-The Patuxent Plant produces approximately 30 percent of the average daily needs for drinking water for WSSC customers.
+The reservoir holds approximately 5.7 billion gallons of source drinking water that is carried via the underground pipe to WSSC Water’s Patuxent Water Filtration Plant for treatment.
+The Patuxent Plant produces approximately 30 percent of the average daily needs for drinking water for WSSC Water customers.